OPM/ResInsight-UserDocumentation/README.md

 - Generate site by executing command `hugo.exe`
 - Make sure there is a file named CNAME with content resinsight.org
 - Publish to https://github.com/OPM/ResInsight/tree/gh-pages

+## Tips and trics
+- If you want to publish a page, but avoid having an entry in the menu, add `hidden = true` to the header of the MD file.
+See about.md for an example.